San Diego’s Snell pitching no-hitter through 6 vs Dbacks | WTOP

-PHOENIX (AP) — San Diego’s Blake Snell has thrown six hitless innings against the Arizona Diamondbacks on Tuesday night.
+Left-hander Blake Snell pitched the first seven innings and was dominant, but needed 107 pitches to get through the Diamondbacks lineup.
+Padres manager Jayce Tingler decided to put right-hander Pierce Johnson into the game to start the eighth.

+Johnson retired Josh Rojas for the first out before Peralta’s opposite-field floater fell in front of Jurickson Profar for a clean single.

-Snell is trying to throw the ninth no-hitter in the big leagues this season, which would break a record set in 1884.
-The left-hander has already thrown 91 pitches, striking out nine and walking two.
+Snell — the 2018 AL Cy Young Award winner — was trying to throw the ninth no-hitter in the big leagues this season, which would have broken a record set in 1884, the first season overhand pitching was permitted.
+The left-hander struck out 10 and walked two.

 Snell cruised through the early innings, blowing past an overmatched D-backs lineup with 97 mph fastballs and pinpoint breaking balls.
 He struck out seven of eight batters in a particularly dominant stretch that lasted from the second to the fourth innings.